FirelyTeam/firely-docs/simplifier/accessibility.rst

   * - `1.3.1 Info and Relationships`_

       (Level A)
-    -
+    - Supports
-    - TODO: Check per page:

-      * Sections labeled with relevant aria tags
+    - Sections are labeled with relevant ARIA tags.
   * - `1.3.2 Meaningful Sequence`_

       (Level A)